Baturité Massif: A Scenic Destination in Ceará

 Museu Ferroviário de Baturité CE

-Baturité CE Railway Museum
+Baturité Railway Museum, Ceará

-2 Jesuit Monastery
+2. Jesuit Monastery

 Mosteiro dos Jesuítas em Baturité

-Jesuit Monastery of Baturité
+Jesuit Monastery in Baturité

 Mosteiro dos Jesuítas em Baturité

-Jesuit monastery in Baturité
+Jesuit Monastery in Baturité

 3. Guaramiranga